BuildForSDG/team-052-frontend/README.md

 ## Setup
 git clone 'url'
 npm install
-git checkout -b react
-work from 'react' branch and push to react branch
 ## About

 What is this project about.
 Ok to enrich here or the section above it with an image.